-Yesterday I was in Panama City, staying overnight with my attorney and friend, Feliciano Ballesteros and his wife Marcela, prior to catching a flight to the Seattle.
+Yesterday I was in Panama City, staying overnight with a friend, Feliciano prior to catching a flight to the Seattle.
 Every time I visit Panama City I’m amazed by the continuing expansion of the city outward and upward.
 New construction and improvements are going on everywhere in this dynamic and growing city, not quite at the rate of Dubai, but with far greater esthetic and historical appeal.
 The NEW YORK TIMES recently featured a piece in the Travel Section about Panama City entitled “Panama City Rising” by Tim Neville.

 Panama City Rising